jennitirok/Google-Get-Ahead-EMEA/README.md

 <br>
 My solutions might not have the optimum time and space complexities, therefore, feel free to make contributions!

-*Disclaimer*: Solutions for Week 3 and Week 5 Technical Challenge are not mine (provided by Google)
+*Disclaimer*: Solutions for Week 5 Technical Challenge is not mine (provided by Google)